ilnaes/github-analysis/README.md

 Various analysis on the top 8000 (4000 for R) project descriptions on Github of various languages.

 We also train various models to predict languages based purely on the project description.
 Models include knn and LASSO in R and a Pytorch transformer (distilroberta) model.
-Overall, the transformer model performed best on the holdout set (~67% vs ~59% from LASSO being next closest).
+Overall, the transformer model performed best on the holdout set (~67% vs ~60% from XGBoost being next closest).

 The relevant files are

 * R/get_data.R - get data from Github API
 * R/simple_analysis.Rmd ([html notebook](https://ilnaes.github.io/gh-analysis/simple_analysis.nb.html)) - EDA of repo information not including the description
 * R/description_analysis.Rmd ([html notebook](https://ilnaes.github.io/gh-analysis/description_analysis.nb.html))- EDA of repo description
-* R/model.Rmd ([html notebook](https://ilnaes.github.io/gh-analysis/model.html)) - Fitting LASSO and knn models
+* R/model.Rmd ([html notebook](https://ilnaes.github.io/gh-analysis/model.html)) - Fitting knn, LASSO, and XGBoost models
+* src/\* - module for training Pytorch transformer
+* train.ipynb - simple Jupyter notebook for training transformer and plotting training curves
 * app.py - Streamlit app
-* src/\* - package for training Pytorch transformer
-* train.ipynb - simply Jupyter notebook displaying transformer training and training curves

-You can train the transformer model by running from the base directory
+You can train the transformer model from the command line by running from the base directory

 ```sh
 python -m src.train